top of page

 No, ICFs aren’t just for the pros; they’re also a friendly companion for owner-builders.
 With a relatively small learning curve (which the company we purchased from provides upon request), ICF blocks are easy to work with and forgiving, too, if you make a mistake.

-So, with a dash of education and a sprinkle of determination, you can be stacking ICFs like a pro in no time. 🌱🔨
+So, with a dash of education and a sprinkle of determination, you can stack ICFs like a pro in no time. 🌱🔨

 Here are the basic steps: